 The probationary term will depend on the offense, which means meeting the detailed conditions for the probationary period.
 The period could be up to 4 years for a felony or up to 2 years for a misdemeanor.
 In some cases, the period could be extended.

 After successfully completing the terms of your deferred judgment and sentence, your guilty plea will be withdrawn and the district attorney will dismiss your case.
 Your criminal record will be eligible to have your arrest sealed so the public and employers will generally not be able to see any evidence of a criminal history.

-If the only condition the defendant has not fulfilled is failure to pay restitution, the probationary terms can be extended if they were unable to pay.
+If the only condition the defendant has not fulfilled is a failure to pay victim restitution, the probationary terms can be extended if they were unable to pay.
 Upon showing they were unable to pay restitution, with no other violations, the probationary period may be extended for up to 182 days.2

 For any other probationary violations, or upon an arrest for another criminal charge, the defendant may lose their opportunity for a deferred sentence.
 The stipulation shall provide that upon a breach of any condition, the court shall enter judgment and impose a sentence upon the guilty plea.
 Entering into a deferred judgment waives your right to a speedy trial.3